gauravn17/cse-15l-lab-reports/lab5.md

 ![image](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/43725159-ffb8-4d01-ad9f-2a4d1a9b3131)

-I expected to see the two lists merge in order, but I seem to be merging them in reverse order.
+I expected to see the two lists merge in order, but instead, they seem to be getting merged in reverse order.

-Detail the failure-inducing input and context.
+**Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.

 I can also use bash test.sh to compile and run these tests, but I'm not using Linux right now.